jazzband/django-waffle/docs/starting/configuring.rst

     ``False``.
 Set this to ``True`` to make Waffle consider undefined flags ``True``.
 Defaults to ``False``.

+``WAFFLE_FLAG_MODEL``
+    The model that will be use to keep track of flags.
+Defaults to ``waffle.Flag`` which allows user- and group-based flags.
+Can be swapped for a different Flag model that allows flagging based on other things, such as an organization or a company that a user belongs to.
+Analogous functionality to Django's extendable User models.
+    Needs to be set at the start of a project, as the Django migrations framework does not support changing swappable models after the initial migration.

 ``WAFFLE_SWITCH_DEFAULT``
     When a Switch is undefined in the database, Waffle considers it ``False``.
 Set this to ``True`` to make Waffle consider undefined